deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_07.png" alt="">

-This means we have succesfully disabled SMEP, and we can execute usermode shellcode!
+This means we have successfully disabled SMEP, and we can execute usermode shellcode!
 Let's finalize this exploit with a working POC.
 We will merge our payload concepts with the exploit now!
 Let's update our script with weaponized shellcode!

 ```python
 import struct